caio-moliveira/CA-Integrated/README.md

 pre_selected is used in the script without an argument since the dynamic visualization will choose which team members are pre-selected. meets_requirements function: A function that checks if a particular combination of people meets the required skills.
 It tallies the skills of the combination and compares this against the skill_constraints to determine if it's a valid team setup.
 Code Explanation
-__init__ :
+`__init__` :
 Initializes the application window using customtkinter (ctk), sets the theme to dark, titles the window "Team Constraints Explorer", and sets its geometry.
-Calls the init_ui_elements method to set up the user interface components.
+Calls the `init_ui_elements` method to set up the user interface components.
-Begins the Tkinter main loop to display the window. init_ui_elements Uses customtkinter (ctk) widgets, the init_ui_elements function in the TeamExplorerApp class configures the user interface elements, resulting of a dynamic and interactive application for team constraints exploration.
+Begins the Tkinter main loop to display the window.
+`init_ui_elements` Uses customtkinter (ctk) widgets, the `init_ui_elements` function in the TeamExplorerApp class configures the user interface elements, resulting of a dynamic and interactive application for team constraints exploration.
-•	skill_constraint_sliders: A slider is created for each skill constraints, letting the user enter the number needed for each skill.
+•	`skill_constraint_sliders`: A slider is created for each `skill_constraints`, letting the user enter the number needed for each skill.
-•	total_people_slider: A slider that allows the user to select how many workers in total they wish to hire.
+•	`total_people_slider`: A slider that allows the user to select how many workers in total they wish to hire.
-•	pre_selected_checks: Individual checkboxes in employee_skills.
+•	`pre_selected_checks`: Individual checkboxes in `employee_skills`.
 Users have the option to pre-select particular members of the team.
-•	output_area: A text box where, upon calculations, the potential teams will show up.
+•	`output_area`: A text box where, upon calculations, the potential teams will show up.
-Because each interactive element—such as sliders and checkboxes—is connected to the update_plot function, any input from the user will instantly update and recalculate the teams and visualizations that are presented.
-With no more input from the user needed, this method produces a responsive user experience that updates in real-time. update_plot Collects the most recent values from each checkbox and slider.
+Because each interactive element—such as sliders and checkboxes—is connected to the `update_plot` function, any input from the user will instantly update and recalculate the teams and visualizations that are presented.
+With no more input from the user needed, this method produces a responsive user experience that updates in real-time.
+`update_plot` Collects the most recent values from each checkbox and slider.
-Use combination logic and the meets_requirements function to determine possible teams based on the existing requirements.
+Use combination logic and the `meets_requirements` function to determine possible teams based on the existing requirements.
 Adds the most recent possible team calculations to the output area.
-Refresh any visualizations with the latest team data by using update_visualization.
+Refresh any visualizations with the latest team data by using `update_visualization`.

-update_visualization Creates or modifies a different top-level window just for visualizations.
+`update_visualization` Creates or modifies a different top-level window just for visualizations.
 Creates two subplots: one that displays how many employees work in teams and another that displays the range of team sizes.
 Plots are created using matplotlib and shown in the Tkinter window.